 According to the 2013 B2B Content Marketing Benchmarks, Budgets and Trends – North America report from the Content Marketing Institute, 64% of B2B content marketers say they are challenged with producing enough content.
-While harnessing your internal workforce to write that content is a good place to start, many employees may not be subject-matter experts.
+While harnessing your internal workforce to write that content is a good place to start, many employees may not be blogging experts.

 1) What have you learned about (industry) since joining (company)?

-A particularly interesting phenomenon is when that earned knowledge translates into their day-to-day work.
+An interesting phenomenon is when that earned knowledge translates into their day-to-day work.
 What productivity lessons has your IT guy learned from your company’s lean manufacturing process?
 What has your HR Rep learned from your logistics strategy that can help her retain talent?

 2) What experience have you had with (industry) from the point-of-view of a consumer?

-Suggest that they write about their experience with the type of business you’re in.
+Suggest that they blog about their experience with the type of business you’re in.
 How have they interacted with similar businesses online?
 What tactics have driven them to make a purchase, or remain loyal to a brand?
 What problems could your product have solved for them in the past, if only they knew about it back then?

-It may be tough to get your operational employee to write that first post, but if you can make it fun and personal, they’ll be hooked in no time.
+It may be tough to get your operational employee to write that first blog post, but if you can make it fun and personal, they’ll be hooked in no time.
 For other content ideas, check out our guide: the 5 W’s of Content Creation.